 If you are new to homeschooling, you may find yourself wondering how to teach social studies.
 After all, aren’t social studies traditionally taught in classroom environments with group projects and community opportunities?
-How can you teach social studies when your student is homeschooled?
-Thankfully, there are plenty of options!

 What Are Social Studies?

 The term “social studies” encompasses a group of related subjects about the community, social relationships, politics, and foreign affairs.
 Usually, social studies cover history, geography, economics, government, and even political science.